mbromberek/udacity-cloud-capstone/README.md

 To implement authentication the application is using Auth0.
 By updating the "domain" and "client id" to the `config.ts` file in the `client` folder.
 We recommend using asymmetrically encrypted JWT tokens.

-#TODO might need to update / remove sections below.
-# Best practices

-To complete this exercise, please follow the best practices from the 6th lesson of this course.

 ## Logging

-The starter code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
+The code comes with a configured [Winston](https://github.com/winstonjs/winston) logger that creates [JSON formatted](https://stackify.com/what-is-structured-logging-and-why-developers-need-it/) log statements.
 You can use it to write log messages like this:

 ```ts
 import { createLogger } from '../../utils/logger'